rmuller/dropbox-java-client/README.md

 An easy to use, OSGi based Java client for the Dropbox REST API v1, runs on Google App Engine.

 Current status: Alpha.
 API not (yet) stabilized.
-Not all Services not (yet) implemented.
+Not all Services (yet) implemented.
 However, the current functionality is complete and tested.

 ## Quick Facts